 Wi-Fi, also known as WLAN (Wireless Local Area Network) is a device that belongs to a group known as IEEE 702.11 devices.

-These devices are used as a communication means between a local environment and a global environment.
+These devices are used to communicate between a local environment and a global environment.
 Using Wi-Fi, you can send data from your location to other locations and vice versa.
-Wi-Fi works via radio frequencies which send your data as signals back and forth over wireless or Wi-Fi enabled devices.
+Wi-Fi works via radio frequencies which send your data as signals back and forth over wireless or Wi-Fi-enabled devices.

 Typically, bandwidth usage on Alexa varies according to the activities you engage in.
 Additionally, the bandwidth usage also depends on the installations on your devices.
 For example, on an idle day, it can use 1 Mbps per day.

-Mobile hot-spot works quite similarly to a Wi-Fi connection.
+Mobile hot-spots work similarly to a Wi-Fi connection.
 Your smartphone uses its hot-spot online connection to a data network as if it were a broadband data source.

 Your mobile phone hot-spot uses its 4G cellular network to power its internet connection and then, share this connection with other devices that don’t have an internet connection via Wi-Fi.

-So, if you are in a home with no broadband connection, you can instead use your smartphone’s 4G data to power electronics such as your smart TV, laptop, and Alexa devices through the mobile ho-spot.
-You must ensure that the internet connection is strong.
+So, if you are in a home with no broadband connection, you can instead use your smartphone’s 4G data to power electronics such as your smart TV, laptop, and Alexa devices through the mobile hot-spot.
+You must ensure that the internet connection is strong, though.

 The Alexa Echo Dot 3rd generation is designed with a larger 1.6-inch speaker for improved audio delivery and sound quality.
-Inside the speaker is a larger driver which complements its improved sound quality.
+Inside the speaker is a larger driver, which complements the improved sound quality.
 At the exterior, the speakers feature a sleek and classy fabric design.

 On its virtual fabric surface, a modern styled LED clock is displayed for easy viewing.
-Overall, the speakers measure 3.9 inches in diameter by 1.7 inches high and weigh only 10.6 ounces.
+Overall, the speaker measures 3.9 inches in diameter by 1.7 inches high and weighs only 10.6 ounces.
 This compact size allows you to easily carry it with you and use it anywhere.

 With Echo Dot’s superior Bluetooth connectivity, you will also enjoy the experience more.
 This is thanks to the integrated advanced audio distribution which supports audio streaming from your mobile device to the Echo Dot or even from your Echo Dot to your Bluetooth speakers.

-Additionally, the Echo Dot is also powered with an audio/video remote control profile which allows voice control for connected mobile devices.
-Keep in mind however, the Echo Dot Bluetooth connectivity doesn’t support speakers with pin codes.
+Additionally, the Echo Dot features an audio/video remote control profile which allows voice control for connected mobile devices.
+Keep in mind that the Echo Dot's Bluetooth doesn’t support speakers with pin codes.